Fertilization

 Steady feeding outperforms a single spike

 Fast-release fertilizers deliver a flush of nutrients that plants cannot fully use, often leading to excessive vegetative growth followed by a crash.
-Slow-release granular formulas feed plants steadily over 6 to 12 weeks, matching the pace of natural uptake.
+Slow-release granular formulas feed plants steadily over time, matching the pace of natural uptake.

 Typical visit: 1 to 2 hours